muntaserq/muwaqqit-prayer-table/README.md

 ## Contributing

-If you’d like to contribute, please fork the repository and submit a pull request with your changes.
+If you’d like to contribute, fork the repository and submit a pull request with your changes.

 ## Contact

-For support or questions, open an issue on GitHub or contact the project maintainer.
+For support or questions, open an issue on GitHub or contact muntaserq.

----
-Happy coding! 😊